+Volatility factor of 90%

-Risk free interest rate of between 4.94% and 5.13%
+Risk free interest rate of between 4.94% and 5.13% Discount factor of 35% due to lack of marketability.
 The weighted average exercise price is \$0.50 and the weighted average expiry period is 3 years.
 The weighted average value per option as at the measurement date is \$0.15 cents per option.

-Underlying security spot price of \$0.105

-Risk free interest rate of 5.29%

-The weighted average exercise price is \$0.26 and the weighted average expiry period is 3.37 years.
+Underlying security spot price of \$0.105 Dividend rate of nil Volatility factor of 85% Risk free interest rate of 5.29% Discount factor of 35% due to lack of marketability The weighted average exercise price is \$0.26 and the weighted average expiry period is 3.37 years.
 The weighted average value per option as at the measurement date is \$0.027 cents per option.